|Address/phone||450 Bauchet St,

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-Once an inmate has been booked into the Twin Towers facility, anyone can pay (or “post”) bail on his/her behalf.
-You can do this 24 hours a day /7 days a week at the L.A.
-Inmate Reception Center (“IRC”) which is located in between the two towers.
+Once your loved one has been booked into the Twin Towers facility, you can pay bail 24/7 at the L.A.
+Inmate Reception Center (IRC) located in between the two towers.
+The IRC accepts:

-∗NOTE: Once you post bail, you should immediately consult with a skilled Los Angeles criminal defense lawyer who can schedule a bail hearing to argue that the bail should be reduced or eliminated.
-One of our experienced local attorneys can also help devise the most effective legal defense to help your loved one fight his/her case.
+You should consult with a skilled Los Angeles criminal defense lawyer who can schedule a bail hearing to argue that the bail amount be reduced or eliminated so that your loved one can be released on their own recognizance.

-- visiting the Los Angeles Sheriff’s inmate information website.
+- search online at the Los Angeles Sheriff’s inmate information website.